 The book is succinct, easy to read and full of innovative ideas to engage pupils, using every minute of lesson time productively.
 Paul insists we must move away from the misguided ‘reacting to mistakes’ style of teaching.
 The myth of ‘difficult’ is brushed to one side and replaced with more fruitful ways of teaching pro-actively, in a non-judgemental, inclusive, friendly manner.
 Each lesson activity is carefully set up so that it feels ‘natural, inevitable and sequential’, making connections through various elements such as investigating rhythm, scales, theory, improvisation, aural and musical detail in interesting and inventive learning patterns, often before any instrumental playing or singing commences.
 It employs a Simultaneous Learning Map to base these elements around pieces and songs, entrusting students to become complete musicians as opposed to teaching a few random pieces and a couple of scales, in the all too popular trend of ‘old-fashioned’ teaching, where moving from one exam to the next is frequently de-rigueur.

 Each chapter takes us through the various processes necessary to become a Simultaneous Learning teacher, meticulously plotting our journey by suggesting practice and teaching methods and ideas.
 I particularly like the ‘Points to Ponder’ and ‘Practical Exercises’ which conclude every chapter.
-Also useful are lesson plans (from beginners through to advanced pupils).
+Also useful are lesson plans, for beginners through to advanced pupils.
 This book is very practically based employing clear language, using plenty of learning ‘maps’ highlighting and reinforcing Paul’s concepts.

 It’s relatively simple to adjust our teaching by using this philosophy, and conversion does not have to occur overnight.
 Neither is it a rigid, inflexible idea; teachers can select what they wish to include in lessons, gradually increasing the Simultaneous Learning theories.